Updated: 8/12/2022 | Chicago Travel Guide

 The Bean (or Cloud Gate) is an iconic Chicago statue made entirely out of stainless steel and two metal rings.

 The bean was designed by Indian-born British artist Anish Kapoor.
-It’s the centerpiece of AT&T Plaza at Millennium Park in the Loop community area of Chicago, Illinois.
+It’s the centerpiece of AT&T Plaza at Millennium Park in the Loop area of Chicago, Illinois.

 You didn’t really go to Chicago if you didn’t visit the Bean!
 It’s iconic!